Baller League

 The Baller League is an indoor six-a-side football competition that originated in Germany in 2024, created by entrepreneur Felix Starck, with backing from professional footballers Mats Hummels and Lukas Podolski.
 The league combines professional football elements with entertainment, incorporating celebrities, influencers, and ex-professional footballers as managers and players.
-Following the success of the German edition, the league expanded to the United Kingdom in March 2025 and to the United States in January 2026.
+Following the success of the German edition, the league expanded to the United Kingdom in March 2025 and to the United States in March 2026.

 History

 The Baller League was launched in 2024 in Germany, inspired by the success of the Kings League in Spain.
 It was conceptualized to merge traditional football with elements of entertainment to appeal to a younger demographic.

 Following the German edition's success, major expansions were announced in November 2024, with new editions set to launch in the United Kingdom and the United States in 2025.
 British YouTuber KSI was named president of the UK edition, while American livestreamer IShowSpeed was appointed president of the US edition.
 The inaugural UK edition began on 24 March 2025 at London's Copper Box Arena.
-In September 2025, Baller League USA was formally announced, with the first season to be held in Miami, Florida, beginning in January 2026.
+In September 2025, Baller League USA was formally announced, with the first season to be held in Miami, Florida, initially slated to launch in January 2026 at a purpose-built arena in Tropical Park.
+The US league would later be delayed to March 2026.
+Baller League would put its German operations on pause in January 2026 in order to focus on the UK, USA and other potential markets.